Skip to content ↓

 KS4-5/S4-6

 Kelly Beaver is Chief Executive of Ipsos in the UK and Ireland.
 She has been with Ipsos for over a decade and was previously Managing Director of Ipsos’s UK Public Affairs division.
 Kelly holds several honorary positions external to Ipsos in academia and charities.
-She is passionate about the use of evidence in decision-making and in this broadcast this will be talking about all the 'career hacks' that she has learned along the way.
+She is passionate about the use of evidence in decision-making and in this broadcast will be talking about all the 'career hacks' that she has learned along the way.

 Click here to register